How to Read a CIBIL Report?

 In the credit report, information will surface about your account details (open loan, credit card, details of lender like date of initiation, name, date of last payment, joint or individual account holder type, total outstanding amount, loan amount paid, bills paid and more).

 Your CIR could depict a CIBIL TransUnion Score.
-The score here is between 300 and 900, which is percentile figure of over past one year for a special financial band.
-If the score is below 300, then it indicates a very bad credit health, and can be tagged as NH or NA.
-In case there have been no credit transactions over past few years, even then the status of score could be NA or NH.
+The score here is between 300 and 900, which is a percentile figure over the past year for a special financial band.
+If the score is below 300, then it indicates very bad credit health and can be tagged as NH or NA.
+In case there have been no credit transactions over the past few years, even then the status of the score could be NA or NH.

 A Credit Report also reveals how many credit inquiries you have made over some time.
 With help of your CIR, you will come to know who has you on their avoidance/prospective customers' list.
 If there is a red band on any information in the credit report, it means that the subject is under dispute and you can discuss with the bank about the same to sort out any errors.